Feast Festival: Financial difficulties

 A range of sponsors and partners also contribute on an annual basis.

-Feast are founder members of the newly formed Festivals Adelaide.
+Feast are founder members of Festivals Adelaide, launched in 2020 as an umbrella organisation behind many of the states festivals, to provide support through advocacy, policy and marketing.

 The Feast Festival is sponsored by, amongst others, the Adelaide City Council, South Australian Tourism Commission, Coopers Brewery, Arts SA, Blaze Magazine, and AGL Energy.